Cookie consent with an EU-first home-field advantage.

 - Necessary-first runtime model

-- One shared core across multiple platforms
+- EU-based support with one shared product core across platforms

 Cookiezy is designed to support a prior-consent implementation for non-essential cookies, but final compliance still depends on your actual cookies, vendors, policies, tagging setup, and legal review.

-- • Use Cookiezy to implement necessary-only defaults, category choices, settings re-open, and policy-page audit flows.
+- • Use Cookiezy to implement necessary-only defaults, category choices, settings reopen, and policy-page audit flows.

 - • Review your GTM container and third-party tags so they truly respect analytics and marketing consent.